Carling Brewery: Black Label

-Carling Black Label is the name of a brand of Canadian lager in Australia, Canada, and South Africa.
-In Ireland and the United Kingdom the same beer has been sold as Carling (without 'black label') since 1997.
-In Sweden it is known as Carling Premier.
+Carling Black Label is the name of the brand in Australia, Canada, and South Africa.
+In Ireland and the United Kingdom, the beer has been sold simply as Carling since 1997.
+In Sweden, it is known as Carling Premier.

-Black Label is a brand of beer well known throughout the former British Empire, where it was known for its slogan "Hey Mabel, Black Label!"
-The most famous slogan for this product was, "I bet he drinks Carling Black Label!" which was a reworking of an unsold campaign for the UK Milk Marketing Board, "I bet he drinks milk!"
-In several countries it is also known as Carling Black Label.
+Black Label is well-known throughout the former British Empire, where it employed the slogan "Hey Mabel, Black Label!".
+During the eighties and nineties, its slogan was "I bet he drinks Carling Black Label!" which was a reworking of an unsold campaign for the UK Milk Marketing Board, "I bet he drinks milk!"
 Black Label has the slang/street name of Zamalek in South Africa, because of an association with the Egyptian football club of the name which shares the colours black, white and red.

-The SAB's brand Carling Black Label won Monde Selection's Grand Gold Award in 2008.
+Carling Black Label won Monde Selection's Grand Gold Award in 2008.

 Other brand history

-WCRS produced television and cinema adverts for Carling Premier.
-Carling Premier adverts used unusual cinematography.
-Film director Wim Wenders shot one advert in Iceland with actors Bryan Carney and Rebecca Godwin, showing Carney riding a bicycle on a highwire over a waterfall; it cost over £1 million.
-In 1996 Carling Premier used Gary Numan's 1979 song "Cars", and sponsored his tour of that year.
+Film director Wim Wenders shot an advert in Iceland with actors Bryan Carney and Rebecca Godwin, showing Carney riding a bicycle on a highwire over a waterfall; it cost over £1 million.
+In 1996, Carling Premier used Gary Numan's 1979 song "Cars", and sponsored his tour of that year.